penumbra-zone/guide/pages/event-indexing.md

 In order to make sense of chain state, operators must configure a Penumbra node to [record events in an external database](./event-indexing/configure.md).
+Most likely, they will then also want to configure a [pindexer database](./event-indexing/pindexer.md), as well.